Botanical Ingredient

 Sambucus nigra

-Elderberry (Sambucus nigra) is one of the most widely used medicinal plants in European folk medicine, documented in herbal texts from Hippocrates through the medieval period and still among the most researched botanical medicines today.
-The berries are rich in anthocyanins — particularly cyanidin-3-glucoside and cyanidin-3-sambubioside — potent antioxidants with antiviral, anti-inflammatory, and immunomodulatory activity.
-The flowers are equally valuable, containing flavonoids and triterpenes that support skin health and have been used in topical preparations for centuries.
+Elderberry (Sambucus nigra) is one of the most widely used botanical plants in European folk herbalism, documented in herbal texts from Hippocrates through the medieval period and still among the most researched botanicals today.
+The berries are rich in anthocyanins — particularly cyanidin-3-glucoside and cyanidin-3-sambubioside — potent antioxidants that contribute to its deep purple color and rich botanical profile.
+The flowers are equally valuable, containing flavonoids and triterpenes that have been used in topical skin care preparations for centuries.

 Traditional Uses

-- Elder flower skin rinse for complexion and inflammation
+- Traditionally used as an elder flower skin rinse for complexion

-- Traditional fever remedy across European and Native American traditions
+- Traditional seasonal herb across European and Native American traditions

 Key Properties